Fountain Communication using Concatenated Codes: Fountain Communication Model

 We say a fountain rate $R$ is {\it achievable} if there exists a fountain coding scheme with $\lim_{N\rightarrow\infty}P_e(N)=0$ at rate $R$ \cite{ref Shamai07}.
-The exponent rate at which error probability vanishes is defined as the fountain error exponent, $E_F(R)$,
+The exponential rate at which error probability vanishes is defined as the fountain error exponent, denoted by $E_F(R)$,

 Define fountain capacity $\mathcal{C}_F$ as the supremum of all achievable fountain rates.
-It was shown in \cite{ref Shamai07} that $\mathcal{C}_F$ equals the Shannon capacity of a stationary memoryless channel.
+It was shown in \cite{ref Shamai07} that $\mathcal{C}_F$ equals Shannon capacity of the stationary memoryless channel.
+Note that the scaling law here is defined with respect to the number of {\em received} symbols.